watsonbox/exportify/README.md

 ## Development

 If you want to test changes in a development version, you should fire up a local web server, e.g. using Apache, nginx, Python or PHP, and navigate your browser to `exportify.html` on `localhost`.
-Additionally, you may want to [register your own “Client ID”](#registering-your-own-application-for-the-spotify-web-api).
+Additionally, you may want to [register your own “Client ID”](#registering-your-own-application-for-the-spotify-web-api) for the Spotify Web API.

 ## Registering your own application for the Spotify Web API